marekaf/gcr-lifecycle-policy/README.md

       --log-level string    log level (default "ERROR")
-      --registry string     GCR url to use (default "eu.gcr.io") --repos stringArray   list of repos you want to work with
+      --registry string     GCR url to use (default "eu.gcr.io") --repos stringArray   list of repos you want to work with --sort-by string      field to sort images by (default "timeCreatedMs")
 ```

+`TIP`: For Google Artifact Registry use `--sort-by="timeUploadedMs"`

 `WARNING`: This is an alpha version!
 Be very careful using this in production.